MohitGoel92/Statistics-For-Business/README.md

 ### Standard Deviation

+**Variance:** The term variance refers to a statistical measurement of the spread between numbers in a data set.
+More specifically, variance measures how far each number in the set is from the mean and thus from every other number in the set.
+Variance is often depicted by this symbol sigma squared: σ^2.
+The square root of the variance is the standard deviation.
+[7]

 **Standard Deviation:** The standard deviation is a measure of the amount of variation or dispersion of a set of values.
 A low standard deviation indicates that the values tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.
-[6]
+The standard deviation is often depicted by the symbol sigma: σ [6]

+Example: Let's say we have data for a population, which includes the salaries of five people, they are: £60,000, £70,0000, £72,500, £85,000 and £93,000.

+The average (or population mean, μ) is given by:

+μ = (60000 + 70000 + 72500 + 85000 + 93000)/5 = £76,100

+The variance (or population variance, σ^2) is given by:

+σ^2 = ((60000-76100)^2 + (70000-76100)^2 + ... + (93000-76100)^2))/5 = 134,840,000

+The standard deviation (or population standard deviation, σ) is given by:

+σ = sqrt(variance) = sqrt(((60000-76100)^2 + (70000-76100)^2 + ... + (93000-76100)^2))/5) =  £11,612

 # References